-P: Textbooks and Materials to be Purchased by Students

-Students will b be required to purchase a textbook to be determined by the instructor.
+P : Textbooks and Materials to be Purchased by Students Students will be required to purchase a textbook to be determined by the instructor.
 Q: Means of Assessment 1.
 Complete assigned skill-development tasks 2.
-Prepare file of self-selected articles used as source material in essays; prepare research notes 3. on material; prepare a reference list APA style.
-Develop a file of writing, all word processed, that meets instructor specified criteria for content, organization, language use and accuracy, and format These assignments should include the following: i) at least one summary ii) at least one summary/analysis. iii) at least one research essay iv) at least one comparative analysis of arguments on a common issue These assignments could include the following: i) a summary of an experiment/research report ii) a short literary analysis documented MLA style of a) theme b) relationship between setting and theme or setting and character c) comparison/contrast of characters 4.
-5. In class, plan, organize, and write at least one essay/report that meets instructor specified criteria for content, organization, language use and accuracy, and format Complete quizzes, both skill based and content based 6.
+Prepare file of self-selected articles used as source material in essays; prepare research notes on material; prepare a reference list APA style.
+4. Develop a file of writing, all word processed, that meets instructor specified criteria for content, organization, language use and accuracy, and format These assignments should include the following: i) at least one summary/analysis. iii) at least one research essay iv) at least one comparative analysis of arguments on a common issue These assignments could include the following: i) a summary of an experiment/research report ii) a short literary analysis documented MLA style of a) theme b) relationship between setting and theme or setting and character c) comparison/contrast of characters In class, plan, organize, and write at least one essay/report that meets instructor specified criteria for content, organization, language use and accuracy, and format 5.
+Complete quizzes, both skill based and content based 6.
 Complete at least one self-assessment of learning strategies, progress, and classroom skills to be discussed with the instructor 7.
-Complete tasks to a specified level of accuracy R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No INO Cour se Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar
+Complete tasks to a specified level of accuracy Student achievement will be assessed using the letter grade system in accordance with college policy.
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No Cour se Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar